checkrd

 });

-initCheckrd is idempotent across hot reloads and works in both Node and Edge runtimes (it uses initAsync under the hood).
+initCheckrd is idempotent across hot reloads and works in both Node and Edge runtimes (it uses initAsync under the hood, which fetches your published policy from the control plane and installs it before resolving).
 Tests can call resetCheckrdNext() between cases.

 Route Handlers (App Router)